 And the lottery company isn’t going to correct them, as they quite like the publicity.

 Most lottery companies will respond to your questions.
 And if you ask them they will be more than happy to confirm it makes no difference to your odds whatsoever where you buy a ticket!

 [It makes a huge difference what ticket you buy, but that’s a different question we’ll get to in a moment]

 But it certainly doesn’t hurt the lotteries ticket sales if they (let’s be kind) ‘encourage’ you to believe that certain stores are luckier than others.

 After all, some lottery companies provide hot and cold numbers (or other kinds of analysis of past draws) too.

-They don’t actually say it will help you in any way whatsoever to use that information.
-They just don’t make a point of saying it won’t help you in the slightest either.
+They don’t actually say it will help you to use that information.
+They just don’t make a point of saying it won’t help you either.
 Unless you directly ask them!

 But I Can’t Help It – I Need More Luck!

 If you are one of life’s superstitious players, then by all means play at the lucky store.
 It certainly won’t harm your chances of winning.

 But if you were simply wondering if this was something you can (or should be doing!) to maximise your chances, then worry no more.
 You can happily save yourself some time, and possibly some petrol/gas by simply playing wherever is the most convenient place to you.